anza-xyz/kit/packages/rpc-subscriptions-channel-websocket/README.md

 ### `createWebSocketChannel()`

-Creates an object that represents an open a channel to a `WebSocket` server.
+Creates an object that represents an open channel to a `WebSocket` server.

 You can use it to send messages by calling its `send()` function and you can receive them by subscribing to the `RpcSubscriptionChannelEvents` it emits.